mochi-hpc/margo-microservice-template/README.md

 your microservice gets more complex.

-As you modify this project to implement your own microservice, feel free to remove any dependencies you don't like (such as jansson or µnit) and adapt it to your needs!
+As you modify this project to implement your own microservice, feel free to remove any dependencies you don't like (such as json-c or µnit) and adapt it to your needs!

 Setting up your project